Checkmarx/JS-SCP/src/session-management/README.md

 Session Management
 ==================

-In this section we will cover the most important aspects of session management according to OWASP's Secure Coding Practices.
+In this section, we will cover the most important aspects of session management according to [OWASP Secure Coding Practices] [16].
 An example is provided along with an overview of the rationale behind these practices.

 Although in-depth knowledge about how Session Management works is provided,